Coolio4691/headsortails/README.md

 # Heads & Tails Coin Flipper
-This is a simple heads & tails c++ program designed to be as fast as I could make it.
+This is a simple heads & tails c++ program designed to be as fast as I could make it.<br>
 **Set DISPLAYTIME in src/ht.cpp to true to see execution time.**

 ## Not made for MacOS
 ## Building

-If you use bash just run ./build.sh in the root of the project.
+If you use bash just run ./build.sh in the root of the project.<br>
-If you use windows run CMake GUI and compile it.
+If you use windows run CMake GUI and compile it.<br>
 If you use any other shell run
 ```
 mkdir build
 cd build